safe transportation

 We formulate an annual activity plan and implement safety initiatives in accordance with this plan.

-: Monthly internal safety meetings hosted by the CEO (President)
+: Monthly internal safety meetings hosted by the CEO;

-; Visits to all operating ships and on-board safety meetings
+onboard visits to all operating vessels and onboard safety meetings

-; Annual shipowner safety meetings attended by all shipowners;
+; annual shipowner safety meetings with all shipowners;

-In January 2007, we established a Safety Management Department staffed by marine engineers to build a centralized safety management system.
+In January 2007, we established a Safety Management Department staffed by a group of maritime professionals to create a centralized safety management system. - During the period of emergency safety enhancement

-Safety posters will be created and distributed to strongly urge the ship's crew to be aware of the need for safe operation.
+Safety posters will be created and distributed to strongly encourage the vessel to recognize the importance of safe operation.

-・Safety training for our safety management department staff
+and implementation of safety training for our safety management department staff.

 Initiatives for environmentally friendly operations